The PPP-completeness of the Ward-Szabo theorem: Our Results

-Finally, we observe the computational complexity of \CategorizedPigeon with at least two removed elements.
-In the rest of this section, we assume that $k > 1$.
+We know the $\PPP$-completeness of \CategorizedPigeon with $k = 1$.
+Let us move on to observe the computational complexity of \CategorizedPigeon with at least two removed elements.
+In the remainder of this section, we assume that $k > 1$.
 We first show that there is a polynomial-time reduction from \Pigeon to \CategorizedPigeon for any $k \in \poly(n)$, i.e., $k$ is at most polynomial in the number of inputs of the Boolean circuit $f$ given as input instance for \Pigeon.

 \begin{theorem} \CategorizedPigeon is $\PPP$-hard. \end{theorem} \begin{proof} We show a polynomial-time reduction from \Pigeon to \CategorizedPigeon.
 Let $\langle f: \{ 0, 1 \}^{n} \to \{ 0, 1 \}^{n}; v^* \rangle$ be an instance of \Pigeon.